Shinsuke Takizawa, Neighborhood, And The Beginnings Of Japanese Streetwear.

 UNDERCOVER, BAPE, WTAPS, GOODENOUGH… They are all related to MAJOR FORCE, Hiroshi Fujiwara and Takizawa.
 They all know each other, share the same ethics, and their influences complement each other.
 This symbiosis takes place in the same area.
 And, in 1994, ready to launch his brand, Takizawa with some buddies for neighbors will simply name it NEIGHBORHOOD.

 Surrounded by his friends, in his neighborhood, the store will retail other brands, mainly Harajuku and some imports of American brand.
 And very quickly, the store’s own brand.
-As we have seen, Takizawa is a passionate person, so the first influences of the label will be focused on a punk aesthetic, and especially the motorcycle culture.
+As we have seen, Takizawa is a passionate person, so the first influences of the label will focus on a punk aesthetic, and especially the biker culture.

-And yes, the man is also a big fan of motorcycles and the lifestyle associated with it.
-You can see in the store pictures of bikers from the ’60s in L.A.
+And yes, the man is also a big fan of motorcycles and the lifestyle and fashion associated with it.
+You can see in the Neighborhood's store pictures of bikers from the ’60s in L.A.
 And not only white and bearded big guys, but also Mexicans, blacks, women.
-At that time, especially in L.A., but you can also see it in a lot of movies of the time (I have a scene from Friday the 13th part.3 that comes to mind, don’t ask me why), this culture was really important and embraced all minorities with kindness.
+At that time, especially in L.A., but you can also see it in a lot of movies of this period (I have a scene from Friday the 13th part.3 that comes to mind, don’t ask me why), this culture was really important and embraced all minorities with kindness.

 Also in the store, a splendid motorcycle built from scratch by a friend.
 In short, a racy, striking design, black and lots of prints.